bentfryingpan/Jadestone/README.md

 Advanced Tools

 Live Tracker: Check the "Live Tracker" box at the top right while you play.
-Jadestone will automatically fetch your newest matches every 5 minutes and update your dashboard in real-time.
+Jadestone will automatically fetch your latest matches every 5 minutes and update your dashboard in real time.

 Compare Vs: Enter a friend's (or rival's) Bungie Name in the purple box at the top left.
 Jadestone will fetch both of your histories and overlay your data on all the graphs so you can see who the superior Gambit player really is.